janjaapbos/nautilus-recipebook-vuejs-vuex-client/README.md

 npm install

 # serve with hot reload at localhost:8080
-## Start
+# GRAPHQL should refer to the GraphQL endpoint service to be used.
-GRAPHQL should refer to the GraphQL endpoint service to be used.
+# Start
 GRAPHQL="http://localhost:5000" npm run dev

 # build for production with minification